Cadillac V8 engine: 4.6 L

 The 275 hp version of the Northstar was also standard equipment in the top GXP trim level of the Pontiac Bonneville, produced only in 2004 and 2005.
-It was also the top engine option available in the Buick Lucerne CXS and a 292 hp NHP (Northstar High Output) version in the Buick Lucerne Super. produced from 2006 through 2011.
+It was also the top engine option available in the Buick Lucerne CXS and a 292 hp NHP (Northstar High Output) version in the Buick Lucerne Super, produced from 2006 through 2011.
 The Lucerne shared its platform and the Detroit/Hamtramck assembly plant with the final generation of the Cadillac DTS.

 4.4 L

 The 4371 cc versions were all supercharged, exclusive to Cadillac's V-series.
-The present STS-V engine, since 2006, produces 469 hp and 439 lbft under the SAE certified rating system.
+The STS-V engine, produces 469 hp and 439 lbft under the SAE certified rating system.

 The 2006 - 2008 XLR-V uses the same supercharged Northstar V8 as the STS-V, though output is down somewhat due to design changes made to accommodate the model's more limited underhood space.
 For the XLR-V, the SAE certified output is 443 hp and 414 lbft.
 The supercharger and four intercoolers are built into the intake manifold.

 The bores were reduced in size to increase block strength, increasing the safety margin under boost.